open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * `exportTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is 30000 (milliseconds).

+The processor MUST synchronize calls to `MetricExporter`'s `Export` to make sure that they are not invoked concurrently.

 One possible implementation of periodic exporting MetricReader is to inherit from `MetricReader` and start a background task which calls the inherited `Collect()` method at the requested `exportIntervalMillis`.
 The reader's